Can I Smoke Legal Marijuana While Pregnant?

 - Women should receive consultation on their use of alcohol, tobacco, and drugs — which includes marijuana, as well as other medications used for reasons that are not medical — before and during early pregnancy.

-- Women who report cannabis use should be counseled about the potential adverse health problems if they continue to use throughout their pregnancy.
+- Women who report cannabis use should be counseled about the potential adverse health problems if they continue to use it throughout their pregnancy.

 - Women who are contemplating or are pregnant should be encouraged to stop using marijuana and advised of alternative therapies that are backed by better pregnancy-specific safety information.

+- Women are discouraged from using marijuana during breastfeeding or lactation as there is no conclusive way to evaluate marijuana’s effects on babies.
 You’re encouraged to speak with your physician about alternate FDA-approved ways to treat your morning sickness or other pregnancy-related symptoms.
 Your doctor may suggest a combination of medication and therapy that’s safe for you and your infant.